biyonka/malarialnetworks/README.md

 # Community Detection on Malarial Transmission Networks

-**The goal of this project is to develop a geographically-constrained community detection algorithm for directed networks, and simulate its feasibility as a tool for increasing the mosquito mortality of targeted intervention methods.**
+The goal of this project is to develop a geographically-constrained community detection algorithm for directed networks, and simulate its feasibility as a tool for increasing the mosquito mortality of targeted intervention methods.

 ## News
-(June 2018) Preliminary results were presented at the 2018 Netsci: International School and Conference on Network Science.
+**June 2018**: Preliminary results were presented at the 2018 Netsci: International School and Conference on Network Science.

 Our poster, titled *"Network Analysis of Mosquito Habitats for Controlling Vector-Borne Pathogens"*, can be found here:  https://www.netsci2018.com/posters

 ## Background